Approximate Roots, Toric Resolutions and Deformations of a Plane Branch: Irreducibility and equisingularity criterions

-We give an algorithm to check whether an equimultiple family of curves $(C_\l, 0)$ defined by a polynomial of the form (\ref{candidato2}) is equisingular at $\l =0$ to a plane branch $(C_0, 0)$.
-We do not need to know the invariants of $(C_0, 0)$ a priori.
-If the answer of the algorithm is NO, then either $(C_0, 0)$ is not analytically irreducible or $(C_\l, 0) $ is not equisingular at $\l =0$. \begin{Alg} \begin{enumerate}
+We give an algorithm to check whether a family of curves $(C_{t}, 0)$ of the form (\ref{candidato2}) is equisingular at ${t}=0$ to a plane branch (irreducible and reduced).
+If the answer of the algorithm is no, then either $(C_0, 0)$ is not analytically irreducible or $(C_{t}, 0) $ is not equisingular at ${t}=0$.
+The proof follows from the discussion in Section \ref{st-line}. \begin{Alg} $\,$